Ayms/bitcoin-transactions/README.md

 where prevxxx refers very exactly to the same that you can see in a bitcoin core explorer like https://blockchain.info before block 491407 (same transaction id, same address, same amount, same index) and privkey is the private key corresponding to your bitcoin core address

-and addr can be a bitcoin address too that will be converted in a bitcoin gold address as you will see in the output of the command
+and addr can be a bitcoin address too that will be converted into a bitcoin gold address as you will see in the output of the command

 You can convert before if you like the prevaddr and addr from a bitcoin core one to a bitcoin gold one but this is of no use, the create command will work with the original bitcoin addresses